Alternative Dispute Resolutions under CPC

 Need for the ADR in India

 There are a large number of cases which are pending in the court due to the lack of adjudication.
-And as cases are increasing, day by day it is not possible to look into all the matters in a court specially for petty cases.
+And as cases are increasing, day by day it is not possible to look into all the matters in a court especially for petty cases.
 It is considered that ‘justice delayed is justice denied’ as it is necessary to provide justice quickly as soon as possible.
-Because of these reasons alternative disputes mechanism came into existence on 4th December, 1993.
+Because of these reasons alternative dispute mechanism came into existence on 4th December, 1993.

 Afcons Infrastructure’s Case[3]